jlabusch/wrms-dash/README.md

  - There are no public instances of `sla_uri` and `db.host`; get in touch if you need any more info
  - To point a widget at a different data source at the front end (i.e. bypassing the Node back end), set `override_uri` in the call to `html/dash.js:query()`
  - check out https://github.com/keen/keen-dataviz.js/blob/master/docs/README.md#chart-types for front-end options

+### Administration

+ - Prerequisites: `docker` and `docker-compose`
- - When running this for real, you need to set at least two environment variables: `DJANGO_SECRET` and `ICINGA_BASIC_AUTH`.
+ - You probably want to set at least two environment variables: `DJANGO_SECRET` and `ICINGA_BASIC_AUTH`
+ - To turn on debug mode, export `DJANGO_DEBUG=Y` and/or `API_DEBUG=Y`
+ - Run the system with `docker-compose up`, stop it with `docker-compose down`

-If you're starting from a blank database, after doing `make run` you need to:
+If you're starting from a blank database, after starting the system you need to:

- - Create a superuser: `docker exec` into the `frontend` container and run `./manage.py createsuperuser`
+ - Create a superuser: `docker exec -it wrmsdash_frontend_1 ./manage.py createsuperuser`
  - Copy the DB back to the host: `docker cp wrmsdash_frontend_1:/opt/db.sqlite3 frontend/`
- - Restart the container, which is already configured to mount `frontend/db.sqlite3` as a volume.
+ - Restart the container, which is already configured to mount `frontend/db.sqlite3` as a volume

-Ashley Mcnamara's Gophers licensed under CC (https://github.com/ashleymcnamara/gophers).
+(Note that the actual container name, e.g. `wrmsdash_frontend_1`, depends on your environment.
+Use `docker-compose ps` to see what the real name is.)

+To change a user's password, run `docker exec -it wrmsdash_frontend_1 ./manage.py changepassword <username>`

-### WRMS interface
+### WRMS metadata

 In addition to reading timesheets and approved quotes, we consult the `invoice_to` field for additional metadata.